![]() |

 Why I like this hike:

-Good for all skill levels, trail is easy to follow with various options, great views and easy access near Eagle River and Anchorage.
+Good for all skill levels, trail is easy to follow with various options, awesome views and easy access near Eagle River and Anchorage.

 Getting there is straightforward.
 Take the Glenn Highway to the Arctic Valley exit and follow the switch-backing road for about seven miles to the parking area run by the Anchorage Ski Club.
 (Caution: Dirt and gravel road can be washboard.)The trailhead is at the end of Arctic Valley Road, adjacent to the Alpenglow Ski Area.
 There is a $5 parking fee at Arctic Valley and the State Park Pass is not valid here.